-As a possible solution, the use of the Reason header in accordance with IETF RFC 3326 [7] is recommended to enable the inclusion of the ISUP disconnect cause codes.
+As a partial solution, the use of the Reason Header in accordance with IETF RFC 3326 [7] is recommended to enable the inclusion of the ISUP release cause values.
+This is only a partial solution (though the remaining deficiency is very small) because the Location field information associated with an ISUP Release Cause is not carried.
+The implications of this are described later in this document.

-According to [7], "It is normally present in BYE and CANCEL messages but it may be included in any request within a dialog, in any CANCEL request and in any response whose status code explicitly allows the presence of this header field."
+According to [7], With reference to the Reason Header "It is normally present in BYE and CANCEL messages but it may be included in any request within a dialog, in any CANCEL request and in any response whose status code explicitly allows the presence of this header field."

 Note, however, that according to RFC 3326, clients and servers are free to ignore this header field.
-It has no impact on protocol processing or rerouting in most applicable network elements, as it is only accepted as additional information.
+It has no impact on protocol processing or re-routing in most applicable network elements, as it is only accepted as additional information.